victorwg/Battleship-Project/README.md

 ## Game to be implemented (Battleship)
 ### Description
-- Players take turns guessing AI battleships by calling out the corresponding coordinates on the board.
+- Player take turn guessing AI battleships by calling out the corresponding coordinates on the board.
 - Try and sink all of the battleships.

 ### Game Rules